 Compliance and Ethics

-This section of the Policies & Governance website is focused on legislative compliance obligations and activities that the Colorado School of Mines must fulfill.
+This section of the Compliance & Policy Office website is focused on legislative compliance obligations and activities that the Colorado School of Mines must fulfill.
 Also included are several ethics-related resources.
-For a complete list of institutional compliance and regulatory requirements, contact the Compliance & Policy Office at 303-273-3707 or email.
+For a complete list of institutional compliance and regulatory requirements, contact the Office of Compliance Policy and Risk Management at firstname.lastname@example.org.

 Conflict of Interest

-For more information, and directions for Training, Disclosure Form, and Process go to Conflict of Interest.
+For more information and directions for Training, Disclosure Form, and Process please visit the Conflict of Interest web page.

 The Colorado Fair Campaign Practices Act (FCPA) prohibits state government and its officials from expending public money from any source or making contributions to influence the outcome of a political campaign, ballot issue or referendum.
 As a state institution of higher education, the Colorado School of Mines, its employees and students are required to abide by FCPA regulations.